msvisser/remeha_home/README.md

     - The time at which the next schedule setpoint gets activated
     - The current schedule setpoint
     - Switch to control fireplace mode
+- Each hot water zone exposes the following sensors:
+    - The water temperature
 - Each appliance (CV-ketel) exposes the following sensors:
     - The water pressure